Join millions of Canadians who have already trusted Loans Canada

 During your bankruptcy proceedings, you may experience problems if you need to travel outside of Canada, whether it’s for a vacation, work, or otherwise.
 Want to know how bankruptcy can interrupt your travel plans?
-Check out this article.
+Find out if you can leave the country as an undischarged bankrupt.

 What Is An Undischarged Bankruptcy?